 On 3 September 2016, the US ratified the Paris Agreement and its Intended Nationally Determined Contribution became its Nationally Determined Contribution (NDC).
-Under its NDC, the US aims to reduce net GHG emissions by 26–28% below 2005 in 2025 including land use, land use change and forestry (LULUCF) (equivalent to 19–24% below 2005 levels excluding LULUCF, and equivalent to 6–12% below 1990 levels excluding LULUCF).
-The US’s NDC clearly highlights ongoing actions to enhance the regulatory framework, so the achievement of the 2020 and 2025 targets seems feasible.
-Further positive aspects of the document are the 2025 timeframe for the NDC, a clear description of accounting rules and other assumptions, and the coverage of the complete economy and all gases.
+Under its NDC, the US aims to reduce net GHG emissions by 26–28% below 2005 in 2025 including land use, land use change and forestry (LULUCF) (equivalent to 21–28% below 2005 levels excluding LULUCF, and equivalent to 9–16% below 1990 levels excluding LULUCF).
+Positive aspects of the US NDC are the 2025 timeframe, a clear description of accounting rules and other assumptions, and the coverage of the complete economy and all gases.

 An area of potential concern is the net-net accounting approach, meaning the targets are set against base year emissions including emissions and removals from the land sector.
 The uncertainty in the land sector, and the large fluctuations reported, indicate some uncertainty in the reduction of GHG emissions excluding emissions from the land sector.
-Changes in methodology increase the projected sinks in the land sector as reported in the 2nd Biennial Report compared to the 6th National Communication, making it 4–5%-points easier for the US to meet its future targets.
+Recent changes in methodology used in official government reporting increase the projected sinks in the land sector, making it 4–5% points easier for the US to meet its future targets.

 The US NDC sets a target of reducing its emissions by 26% to 28% below 2005 levels by 2025, including LULUCF.
 This is consistent with a linear interpolation between the 2020 pledge and the national long-term 2050 target, and is set on a net-net accounting basis.